April 2019 Update:

 In Chapter 5, discussing sign sect, Dorotheus noted that it is good when the Moon is in a sign that is in sect.
 The Moon should be in a diurnal sign by day or a nocturnal sign by night.
 Similarly, there are passages in Book V that imply that you want to avoid putting the Moon in a mutable sign.
 Therefore, there is a parallel between the Ascendant and the Moon for elections.

 This is also reflected in the quote of Sahl above on straight signs.
-The indications given for the rising sign also appear to be relevant for the Moon, but more so at night, especially when she is above the horizon.
+The indications given for the rising sign also apply to the Moon, but more so at night, especially when she is above the horizon.

 Another contrast with typical traditional electional doctrine is that there is less emphasis on the lord of the Ascendant.
 However, the lord of the Moon is very important (and possibly that of the Sun).
-In a likely addition in Ch.
-6 (attributed by the translator to Valens), it is advised that one is to pay great attention to the Sun and Moon and the lords of their signs.
+In Ch.
+6 (a passage attributed in the manuscript to Valens), it is advised that one is to pay great attention to the Sun and Moon and the lords of their signs.
 After that, the Sun is no longer mentioned and the section pertains only to the Moon.
 The Moon is said to indicate the base or start of the action while its ruler indicates how things end up.

 Today, there is more stress placed on the aspectual application of the Moon.
 This is also mentioned by Dorotheus but is given much less stress than the lord of the Moon in indicating the development and success of the matter.
 Additionally, as we’ll see, Dorotheus emphasized the Moon’s separations more than her applications.